Reluctant Interaction Modeling: The sprinter algorithm

 {

 }

-The lasso in Step 1 and Step 3 could be substituted by other regression methods.
-We choose the lasso as an example for subsequent analysis.
-In Step 1, $\X$ could be replaced by any design matrix of $\BigO(p)$ main effects related variables (in such a case, Step 2 would still only consider interactions between the original $p$ main effects).
+For the case where $f_j = \theta_{j1} X_j + \theta_{j2} X_j^2$, we simply move the squared effects from $\Z$ to $\X$ in Algorithm \ref{alg:first}.
+For more general choices of $f_j$ in \eqref{eq:basisexpansion}, $\X$ could be replaced by any design matrix of $\BigO(p)$ variables derived from main effects (in such a case, Step 2 would still only consider interactions between the original $p$ main effects).
+For choices of $f_j$ other than \eqref{eq:basisexpansion}, one can simply change the fitting procedures in Step 1 and Step 3.
 Step 2 can be considered as a \textit{sure independence screening} \citep[SIS;][]{fan2008sure, barut2015conditional} of all interactions using the residual from Step 1.

-In practice, the optimal value of the tuning parameter $\eta$ is usually unknown and thus requires tuning.
-Instead, we consider screening using
+These first two steps are built around the idea of being reluctant to include interactions.
+Given a set of highly correlated variables, the lasso tends to select just one of them.
+Thus, if an interaction is highly correlated with one or more main effects, APL may very well select the interaction.
+By contrast, sprinter explicitly prioritizes the main effects (in Step 1).
+An interaction will only be selected (in Step 2) if it can capture something in the signal that the main effects cannot.
+Finally, Step 3 jointly models the residual using main effects and the selected interactions, and the final model output is the combination of model fits in Step 1 and Step 3.

+In practice, each step in Algorithm \ref{alg:first} involves a tuning parameter.
+In particular, there is a tuning parameter value triplet $(\lambda_1, \eta, \lambda_3)$, where $\lambda_1$ and $\lambda_3$ are tuning parameters for the lasso in Step 1 and Step 3, respectively, and $\eta$ is for the screening in Step 2.
+The optimal value of these tuning parameters is usually unknown.
+One approach would be to select the tuning parameter triplet using a three-dimensional cross-validation, which could be computationally prohibitive.
+As an alternative, we consider screening in Step 2 using

 This top-$m$ approach is standard in screening based variable selection methods \citep{fan2008sure, barut2015conditional} and large-scale interaction modeling approaches \citep{2016arXiv160508933F, niu2018interaction}.
 Popular choices of values of $m$ include $n$ and $\lceil n / \log (n) \rceil$.
+In Section \ref{sec:num}, we find that using $m = \lceil n / \log (n) \rceil$ consistently yields good performance, and cross-validating the value of $m$ has a rather small effect.
 The scaling of $\overline{\mathrm{sd}}(\r)$ is needed to facilitate the theoretical analysis of the scaling of $\eta$ (see, e.g., Theorem \ref{thm:main} and Theorem \ref{thm:screening}).
 Clearly, when the top-$m$ approach is used, the scaling of $\overline{\mathrm{sd}}(\r)$ is unnecessary.

-These first two steps are built around the reluctant interaction selection principle.
-Given a set of highly correlated variables, the lasso tends to select just one of them.
-Thus, if an interaction is highly correlated with one or more main effects, APL may very well select the interaction.
-By contrast, sprinter explicitly prioritizes the main effects (in Step 1).
-An interaction will only be selected (in Step 2) if it can capture something in the signal that the main effects cannot.